 So obviously you’re dying to get one, but which design should you get?
 It would help to know what these beautiful spiritual tattoos actually mean!
 Unfortunately, it’s not that easy.
 These are some common problems:

-1 – Translating the Magic:
+1 – Translating the Magic

 To learn the magical languages and the blessings associated with each design takes many years of training and study.
 Even Thai speakers don’t necessarily understand the symbolism of the tattoos!

-2 – Different Styles and Schools of Thought:
+2 – Different Styles and Schools of Thought

 There are different traditions of Sak Yant, each with its own unique design and meaning.
 A slight adjustment to the text or position of a design can completely change the meaning.
 So even an experienced Master might not understand what a design from another Master means!

-3 – Tattoo Parlours Designs Are Meaningless:
+3 – Tattoo Parlour Designs Are Meaningless:

 Images of Sak Yants you find online are wrong on purpose!
 Sak Yant Masters can easily spot mistakes in the text.
 Essentially a Sak Yant from a tattoo parlour has no meaning and basically gibberish!

 After years of study, the design of each Sak Yant can be altered slightly depending on where the master has learned.
 Designs can also be personalised for each individual based on a person’s desires and spiritual requirements.